Proposal Preparation Guidelines

 Scientific campaigns are a new mechanism to support more extensive research “programs” or campaigns, conducted by a research team of experts (e.g. synthesis, experiment, theory etc.) that require a series of beamtimes.
 The scientific scope and impact of the proposed research should be well above a Regular Proposal as described above.
 To ensure overall balance of the LCLS scientific portfolio, only a small amount of beamtime (<10%) will be awarded to scientific campaigns, and thus very few proposals will be approved.

 Submission of a Scientific Campaign proposal requires advanced submission approval from the LCLS Director - based on a brief Letter of Interest (LOI) to be followed by further discussion with LCLS staff.
-Scientific Campaign proposals are to be submitted to the LCLS User Portal using the campaign proposal submission form and campaign proposal template.
+Scientific Campaign proposals should use the campaign proposal template.

 A Scientific Campaign proposal may only be submitted based on approval of the LOI by the LCLS Director.